 The Existing Route Maps do not show all possible walking and cycling routes, however the routes shown have undergone an audit which shows that they meet the standards set out in Welsh Government Guidance.

-Download the Ceredigion Council’s annual report in accordance with the duties under sections 7 (3) and 10 (2) of the Active Travel (Wales) Act 2013:
+Here are Ceredigion County Council’s Annual Active Travel Reports.
+These are in accordance with the duties under sections 7 (3) and 10 (2) of the Active Travel (Wales) Act 2013.